isaqb-org/glossary/manuscript/1-terms-A-L.md

 **Command**

 : Design pattern in which an object is used to encapsulate an action.
 This action might be invoked or executed at a later time.
-For details, see [section II-3.3](#pattern-command).

 **Complexity**